dhuwail/academic-website/content/authors/admin/_index.md

   url: "http://www.isc.ku.edu.kw/"

 # Short bio (displayed in user profile at end of posts)
-bio: A pasitionate researcher in the Digital Health World.
+bio: A pasitionate researcher in the all things digital.

 interests:
 - Health Informatics